sleepingkingstudios/cuprum-rails/README.md

 #=> the books collection
 ```

-If the model has a namespace, e.g. `Authentication::User`, the `#collection_name` will be based on the last name segment, while the `#qualified_name` will be based on the entire name.
+If the model has a namespace, e.g. `Authentication::User`, the `#name` will be based on the last name segment, while the `#qualified_name` will be based on the entire name.

 ```ruby
 repository = Cuprum::Rails::Records::Repository.new